190 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on a psychosocial intervention, so it's likely you can continue your current treatments, but you should confirm with the trial coordinators.

-What data supports the effectiveness of the ENGAGE treatment for cancer patients?
+What prior data suggests that the ENGAGE psychosocial intervention is safe for cancer patients?

 This trial is for adults over 18 with Stage IV breast, prostate, lung, or colorectal cancer who experience significant daily interference from symptoms.
 They must be able to complete telehealth sessions and speak English.
 Treatment must be at a Duke Cancer Network clinic with an ECOG status of 2 or lower.